About this subject

 On completion of this subject students will be able to:

-- Explain experimental design, experimental implementation, data evaluation and communication in modern biomedical research, and discuss these concepts in an ethical context.
+- Explain and provide rationale for experimental design, experimental implementation, data evaluation and communication in modern biomedical research, and discuss these concepts in an ethical context.

 - Demonstrate competency in statistical analysis, hypothesis testing and data presentation.